josk0/essaygrader/config/prompt.md

 5. Calculate a total score out of 100, considering the essay's quality holistically instead of aggregating from each rubric dimension.

-6. Assign a letter grade following the US system, based on your assessment.
-There is no A+ or F- in the US system.
+6. Assign a letter grade following the US system (A, A-, B+, B, B-, C+, C, C-, D+, D, D-, F), based on your assessment.
+There is no A+ or F- in this system.

 7. Provide a brief overall assessment of the essay's strengths.

-8. Based on your analysis across the rubric criteria, identify 1-2 key points of improvement for the student.
+8. Identify 1-2 key points of improvement for the student based on your analysis across the rubric criteria.

 9. Create feedback directly for the student based on your overall assessment.
 This feedback should:
    a) Address the student directly.
    b) Use informal language (e.g., "Good job!" or "Here are two things you could try for next time:" or "I really enjoyed reading your essay.").
    c) Be critical and precisely identify the 1-2 main weaknesses.
    d) "Sandwich" the critical points between encouraging and supportive words.
 Be specific when identifying strengths by quoting from the essay.
-   e) Explain 1-2 ways in which the student can do better in future assignments.
-Be specific (drawing on rubric) and where, and give a specific example of what the improvement could look like.
+   e) Explain 1-2 ways in which the student can improve in future assignments.
+Be specific (drawing on the rubric) and give a concrete example of what the improvement could look like.

-Present your final evaluation using the exact structure below.
+Present your final evaluation using the following structure:

 <evaluation>